Ease into Autumn with These Exceptional End-of-Summer Recipes

 It's a period of time where appetites are changing but the seasons just seem to be... well, stagnant.
 It's a period when it may still be sweltering outside, but it's also noticeably more autumnal out there (or maybe I'm just making that up?).
 The days are for sure get a little shorter and from an indoor view, the air starts looking as though it might feel just a little more crisp when we step out into it (alas, it's doesn't).
 The point is--this transition period is real, and it's a little weird.
 What is a person with a longing for fall supposed to do?
 As with anything, simply waiting and wishing for time to pass is no great solution.
 You can remain in the present and enjoy what it has to offer, while simultaneously fulfilling a love/natural desire for fall (arguably the best season) by easing into it with recipes that feel cozy without being overly saturated with pumpkin spiced everything.
 The answer lies in making recipes that still embrace the goods that late summer has to offer, but satisfy these initial cravings for cooler weather comfort.

-make use of it--even while easing you away from the summer farmer's market.
+What's cozier than a freshly baked quick bread?
+The aroma alone is enough to fill your kitchen (and soul) with comfort.
+If you're like a lot of people, the summer season means a mass accumulation of summer squash and zucchini, and zucchini bread is an excellent way to make use of it--even while easing you away from the summer farmer's market.
 Delicately spiced to perfection, this zucchini bread offers a great gateway to fall.

 Chili is the ultimate fall fare.
 But keeping it bright and fresh with plenty of fresh lime juice and a refreshing avocado cream dolloped on top allows this dynamic white chili to warm you up for the great fall stews to come without overdoing it.